Counterfeit drugs are a billion-dollar industry. Could blockchain – the technology behind bitcoin – be the answer?

 While the full benefits of blockchain in pharma will not be fully realised for some time, the technology’s potential should not be underestimated, says Dr Francisco Curbera, director of foundational technologies at IBM, adding that it is particularly well-suited as a supply chain solution.
 “Blockchain offers the ability to trace and query the origin of a drug (or active pharmaceutical ingredients), as well as track its progression throughout the entire supply chain.
 This would provide increased brand protection through prevention or rapid reaction to manufacturing defects.
 Blockchain-based supply chain solutions will also help monitor and manage the distribution of controlled substances and can become an important element in the fight against the opioid abuse epidemic.”
 Furthermore, the experience with blockchain in other industries, notably food, “have already demonstrated the potential of blockchain technology to address challenges in supply chain management”, he adds.

 In a bid to take advantage of the technology’s potential and address the issues with pharma’s supply chain, a number of outfits have begun to look at blockchain-based solutions.
-For instance, blockchain company CryptoTec and Merck have developed a solution to fight counterfeiting by ensuring authenticity from production to delivery.
+For instance, Merck has developed a solution to fight counterfeiting by ensuring authenticity from production to delivery.
 A similar prototype solution has been borne out of a hackathon event and developed through the Frankfurt School Blockchain Center.
 Called LifeCrypter, the product aims to empower patients with an app that traces the trade history of a medicine while disincentivising the distribution of counterfeit drugs at the same time.
 Meanwhile, the Center for Supply Chain Studies in Chicago is currently researching how blockchain could fit with the US Drug Supply Chain Security Act (DSCSA) legislation.

 That legislation, like the European Union version under the Falsified Medicines Directive, seeks to secure the supply chain through an electronic tracking system.
 However, the regulations don’t specify the technology solution to be used in their implementation.
 As a result, a group of companies spearheaded by blockchain firm Chronicled and supply chain consulting group The LinkLab, along with drug giants such as Genentech and Pfizer, have launched the MediLedger Project to explore the use of blockchain in pharma and test the feasibility of an interoperable blockchain solution to meet DSCSA regulations.
 In 2018 the project aims to establish a framework for pharma industry governance for a blockchain solution and drive the structure of the platform, including standards, functionality and business priorities.
 Also this year, it aims to provide the opportunity to test data/product ownership transfer between partner companies.